UmeshpJadhav/RedditAI-Persona/README.md

 ## How to Run

-Run the script and enter a Reddit username or profile URL when prompted:
+Run the script and enter a Reddit profile URL when prompted:
 ```bash
 python main.py
 ```